 The Spirit-filled life is the essence of admitting our powerlessness before God and our need to surrender to Him moment by moment.
 Consider a model from the world of addiction recovery.
 First, notice the first three steps of Alcoholics Anonymous adapted for our purposes:

 Isn’t this the essence of what it means to walk in the Spirit?
 In order for people to see behavioral change as it relates to their Blow-Pops, they need to embrace that they are utterly powerless to change on their own.
 God must be invited into each temptation in order for the behavior to change over time and the heart and mind to be renewed.

 One of the most powerful dynamics of a healthy recovery group is the recognition that there is a level playing field.
 It doesn’t make a bit of difference whether one enters the door of a meeting as a CEO of a Fortune 500 company or as an ex-con recently released from the local penitentiary.
-There is a connection between participants that everyone is powerless and our lives are a mess because of the addiction.
+There is a connection between participants that everyone is powerless and their lives are a mess because of the addiction.
 There is a tremendous amount of acceptance based on a common struggle.

 A person also receives truth, or direction, in two forms.
 First, there is honesty that flows from truth.
-If we hope to recover, we must be brutally honest about our Blow-Pop and our “sin history.”
-In AA, people are told upon entering the Program that their chances of recovery are good if they are willing to be brutally honest about their addictive behavior and their sinful attitudes.
+If we hope to recover, we must be brutally honest about our Blow-Pops and our “sin history.”
+In AA, people are told upon entering the program that their chances of recovery are good if they are willing to be brutally honest about their addictive behavior and their sinful attitudes.

-Second, people receive the truth by “working the Program.”
-They must work through each of the 12 steps with a sponsor (loosely compared to a discipler) who can help them navigate what it means to recover and learn to live in a healthy and mature lifestyle.
-They do not get coddled and told they are okay but they are presented with a strategy and the tools to grow and mature.
+Second, people receive the truth by “working the program.”
+They must work through each of the twelve steps with a sponsor (which is loosely comparable to a discipler or mentor) who can help them navigate what it means to recover and learn to live a healthy and mature lifestyle.
+They do not get coddled and told they are okay.
+Instead, they are presented with a strategy and the tools to grow and mature.

-First, read Rocky’s story together, either in a small group or one-on-one.
+First, read Rocky’s story with someone, either in a small group or one-on-one.
+(If you are struggling with Blow-Pops, confide in a trustworthy friend; if a friend or a disciple is, read the story with them.)
 Feel free to embellish and edit it as needed.
-Then, take some time to think through some questions to help students break the ice and begin living in the light.
+Then, take some time to think through some questions to help break the ice and begin living in the light.
 Here are just a few suggestions:

 We found this major common denominator for those who have seen victory: a clear, memorable decision or resolution to fight - to make no compromise nor to allow even a hint of sexual immorality.